jackiehjm/stx-docs/doc/source/storage/kubernetes/install-additional-rbd-provisioners.rst

 Install Additional RBD Provisioners
 ===================================

-You can launch additional dedicated rdb-provisioners to support specific applications using dedicated pools, storage classes, and namespaces.
+You can launch additional dedicated |RBD| provisioners to support specific applications using dedicated pools, storage classes, and namespaces.

 .. rubric:: |context|